shamanthgiddaluru/B41_WEB_007_CodeKnights/README.md

 https://youtu.be/llQ9aowIfRc

 ## Features
--User Authentication: Secure login and signup functionality for users.
+User Authentication: Secure login and signup functionality for users.
--Event Listings: Browse through available shows with details like timing, venue, and ticket price.
+Event Listings: Browse through available shows with details like timing, venue, and ticket price.
--Real-Time Booking: Reserve tickets in real time with seat selection.
+Real-Time Booking: Reserve tickets in real time with seat selection.
--Responsive Design: Optimized for desktops, tablets, and smartphones.
+Responsive Design: Optimized for desktops, tablets, and smartphones.

 ## design decisions or assumptions
--Movies data was fetched using OMDB API
+Movies data was fetched using OMDB API
--Showtimes and seat availability are hardcoded into the application for demonstration purposes.
+Showtimes and seat availability are hardcoded into the application for demonstration purposes.
--Local storage is used to save user preferences and booking details temporarily.
+Local storage is used to save user preferences and booking details temporarily.

 ## Installation & Getting started
--1.Open git bash.
+1.Open git bash.
--2.Use (cd Desktop) command to change path to desktop.
+2.Use (cd Desktop) command to change path to desktop.
--3.Use git Clone https://github.com/shamanthgiddaluru/B41_WEB_007_CodeKnights command to clone the repository in Desktop.
+3.Use git Clone https://github.com/shamanthgiddaluru/B41_WEB_007_CodeKnights command to clone the repository in Desktop.
--4.Open B41_WEB_007_CodeKnights folder.
+4.Open B41_WEB_007_CodeKnights folder.
--5.Open index.html file in your browser.
+5.Open index.html file in your browser.

 ## Usage
--Open the application in a browser.
+Open the application in a browser.
--Explore available shows from the homepage.
+Explore available shows from the homepage.
--Log in or create an account to book tickets.
+Log in or create an account to book tickets.
--Select a show, choose seats, and proceed with payment.
+Select a show, choose seats, and proceed with payment.

 ## Credentials
--User: Name
+User: Name
--Email: user@showtime.com
+Email: user@showtime.com
--Password: user123
+Password: user123

 ## APIs Used
--http://www.omdbapi.com/?i=tt3896198&apikey=417ea838 this API we use to get movie details
+http://www.omdbapi.com/?i=tt3896198&apikey=417ea838 this API we use to get movie details

 ## API Endpoints
 GET /417ea838/movies - Retrieve all available movies